gauravathreya/gauravathreya.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I am an undergraduate student in mathematics and biology at the [Indian Institute of Science Education and Research (IISER) in Pune, India](https://www.iiserpune.ac.in/).
-I am also currently an intern with [Dr Chaitanya Gokhale](http://gokhalechaitanya.github.io/) and [Dr Prateek Verma](https://sites.google.com/view/prateekverma) at the Max Planck Institute for Evolutionary Biology in Pl&ouml;n, where I am trying to understand mechanisms of production and maintenance of biodiversity in microbial communities.
+I am currently an intern with [Dr Chaitanya Gokhale](http://gokhalechaitanya.github.io/) and [Dr Prateek Verma](https://sites.google.com/view/prateekverma) at the Max Planck Institute for Evolutionary Biology in Pl&ouml;n, where I am trying to understand mechanisms of production and maintenance of biodiversity in microbial communities.
+I am also an [INSPIRE-SHE](https://online-inspire.gov.in/Account/INSPIREProgramme) scholar for the duration of my BS-MS degree (2018-2023).

 My academic interests are primarily in complex systems, evolutionary theory, and the mathematics used in these fields.
 In particular, I like to think about eco-evolutionary dynamics, innovations in evolution, and how they result in increasing biological complexity.
 I have also enjoyed taking courses on point-set topology and smooth manifolds.